FrankN88/MS2_University-Research-Group/README.md

 **Form Issue**
 - The form is correctly working and sending emails.
 During the development of the page i have tried to build a function within the emailJS one that would validate the inputs.
 As a result of that the form stopped working and i have decided to go back to the original idea of using the "required" attribute to validate the empty fields.
-The "required" attribute satisfies 100% the functionality i needed, therefore i have decided not to jeopardize the form function and leave it the way it was.
+The "required" attribute satisfies 100% the functionality i needed, therefore i have decided not to jeopardize the form function and leave it the way i had originally built it.

 **HTML Validator-related resolved bugs**
 - xxxxx